LBreda/NodeAtacAPI/README.md

 It will return a list of routes for a given line.
 A line may have one or more routes (usually two, one for each way).

-It needs three parameters: the API key, the line number and a callback function with two parameters.
+It needs the line number.

-It returns a "error" boolean on the first parameter, and the response object on the second parameter.
 The response object is a dictionary:

 * `bool monitorata`: True if the line has real-time data
 * `bool abilitata`: True if the line is currently enabled